vlstill/tedi/memory-models.md

 Reachable `r1 == 1 && r2 == 1`?

 \begin{caption}
 Example of program which exhibits thin air reads if we consider them to be defined by syntactical dependency, but not if we consider them defined by semantical dependency (as statements `d1` and `d2` can be merged and their `if` removed which allows reordering of `c` with merged `d1` + `d2`).
 Note that \rel{po} is considered not to be preserved by the memory model, therefore it is gray.
 \end{caption}
 \label{fig:thin:deps}
 \end{figure}

 This problem is especially important for programming languages because of optimizations which often do not preserve syntactic dependencies.
 On the level of assembly languages or machine code, syntactic dependencies usually coincide with notion of dependencies as seen by the processor.
 For this reason, the thin air condition is well justified and practical if reasoning about instructions, but not when reasoning about high level code in a programming language.

 For example, out of thin air reads are not prohibited by the C11 and C++11 standards even though these standards also state that implementations should not exhibit such behaviors (which is in agreement with current hardware which does not exhibit out thin air reads).

 An alternative semantics that aims at avoiding semantical out of thin air reads while allowing optimizations is provided in \cite{relaxed_opt_semantics_no_thin}.
-This semantics is based on event structures \cite{event_structures} and therefore considers all runs of the program at once.
-For this reason it is not clear if it can be used for effective analysis of larger programs.

 ## Operational Semantics

+Alternativelly, description of memory models can use operational semantics.
-The operational semantics describes behavior of a program in terms of its run on an abstract machine. \TODO{…}
+Operational semantics describes behavior of a program in terms of its run on an abstract machine, i.e. by describing the mechanisms which cause memory relaxations (usually in a largely simplified way which should closely match behavior of the real hardware).
+This usually makes operational semantics easier to understand by programmers and also can lead to more direct implementation of analysis techniques.

+## Other Ways of Description of Memory Models

+There are also some works which use different frameworks to describe memory models.

+In \cite{Arvind2006} memory models are described in terms of two properties: allowed instruction reordering and *store atomicity*.
+Store atomicity roughly states that there is global interleaving of all possibly reordered operations and the authors suggest that it is a desirable property of a memory model.
+Nevertheless, most architectural memory models lack write atomicity -- both SPARC memory models (TSO/PSO/RMO) and `x86`-TSO allow loads to be satisfied from store buffer, making stores observable in the issuing thread before they can be observed in other threads; POWER further allows independent stores to become visible in different order in different threads.
+The paper describes the proposed memory model in term of partial ordering among events in the program and also suggests procedure for generation of all allowed runs of the program.

+The semantics given in \cite{relaxed_opt_semantics_no_thin} is based on event structures \cite{event_structures} and considers all runs of the program at once.
+It is intended to allow reasoning about compiler optimizations.
+Due to its global view of the program, it is not clear if it can be used for effective analysis of larger programs.

 # Formally Defined Memory Models {#sec:models}